tigerraj32/Cheetsheet-Collection/Swift.iOS/SSL_PublicKey_Pinning.md

 ### For iOS

 First, add your certificate into your ios project.

+For this example I am going to make a call to `github api` to list the my repository.
+Here github uses SSL and now I want to pin github's ssl certificate when making https request.
+To get the certificate follow the above steps.
+Before we dive into coding,  let's first create github personal token to pass aithorization when making api calls.
+[Get Personal Token](https://github.com/tigerraj32/Cheetsheet-Collection/blob/master/git/git-token.md)

 Now let's create a swift class `NetworkManager`

 Refrences
 - https://www.raywenderlich.com/1484288-preventing-man-in-the-middle-attacks-in-ios-with-ssl-pinning